Frequently Asked Questions

 8035a4ff1511e2045c579c905d26e93af6009b239e741ef78542ae04e7a7ca79

 If you installed from Google Play, update through Google Play.
-If you installed from GitHub Releases, Zapstore, or F-Droid, update through that same direct APK channel.
+If you installed from GitHub Releases or Zapstore, update through that same direct APK channel.
+When official F-Droid distribution becomes available, keep F-Droid installations on that channel.
 Switching channels may require uninstalling and reinstalling the app.
 A certificate mismatch warning in that situation is expected and does not by itself indicate a compromised build.

 Self-Hosting